Buriram Airport

+Buriram Airport (IATA: BFV, ICAO: VTUO) — also spelled Buri Ram Airport — is in Tambon Ron Thong, Amphoe Satuek, Buriram province in Northeastern Thailand.

 Facilities

 The airport is at an elevation of 180 m above mean sea level.
 It has one runway designated 04/22 with an asphalt surface measuring 2100 × 45 m.

 Future Expansion

 In 2019, the Department of Airports announced a 700 million baht second passenger terminal will be built at Buriram airport.
 It will increase the airport's capacity from 750,000 per year to 1.7 million.
 There will be an extension on the length of the runway to accommodate larger aircraft in the future.